UCLA Travel Study

 ELTS: In the Footsteps of Hans Christian Andersen

-With the renowned author Hans Christian Andersen as our springboard, this Travel Study program in Denmark will take full advantage of field trips, walking tours and hands-on exploration of place and space.
-While the title of the program is “In the footsteps of Hans Christian Andersen,” we will also have ample opportunity to follow in the footsteps of writers such as Karen Blixen, Ludvig Holberg, Peter Hoeg and others whose legacy can be seen and felt within Copenhagen or a short distance therefrom.
-Moreover, participants will have the opportunity to experience Scandinavian culture past and present with visits to significant Viking and other medieval points of interest.
-In addition, we will dive into the deep end of the latest wave of Nordic crime literature, including novels by Mankell, Larsson, and Seierstad.
+Following in the footsteps of author Hans Christian Andersen, this Travel Study program in Denmark will take full advantage of field trips, walking tours and hands-on exploration of place and space.
+We will also have ample opportunity to follow in the footsteps of notable writers such as Karen Blixen, Ludvig Holberg, and others whose legacy can be seen and felt within Copenhagen or a short distance therefrom.
+Moreover, participants will have the opportunity to experience firsthand the Nordic model of sustainability as seen in the integrated modular design, architecture, transit, recreational spaces, public art, and urban planning all around us in Copenhagen.

 Curriculum